Family Service and breaking of bread

-So before he went to the cross, he taught his followers (who were his friends) a good way to remember him:
+So, before he went to the cross, he taught his friends a good way to remember him:

 - Eating bread to remember that Jesus’ body was broken for us so that we can be healed

-- Drinking wine (or grape juice) to remember that Jesus’ blood pays for our sins, making them nothing, and giving us access to God in heaven
+- Drinking wine (grape juice) to remember that Jesus’ blood pays for our sins, making them nothing, and giving us access to God in heaven

 And we remember this by having bread and wine in a happy, orderly way.
 If you believe that Jesus is God, and that he died for you, you can join in with us when we do this on a Sunday: